 If the amount of the Institute’s refund does not satisfy the portion of funds that must be returned, it becomes the student’s responsibility to satisfy the remaining amount.
 Therefore, students receiving Federal Pell Grants and Federal Supplemental Grants may have to return a portion of these funds if that amount exceeds institutional charges.
 An example of how the policy works can be found in the MTI Student Handbook.

-Pell Grants and Academic Competitiveness Grant Refunds
+Pell Grant Refunds

-Students may appeal their refund amount to a committee consisting of the Vice-President of Academic Affairs, the Vice-President of Administrative Services, and the Financial Aid Coordinator if extenuating circumstances forced the student to withdraw from MTI.
+Students may appeal their refund amount to a committee consisting of the Vice-President of Academic Affairs, the Vice-President of Administrative Services, and the Director of Financial Aid if extenuating circumstances forced the student to withdraw from MTI.
 Please note: The MTI Bookstore is a separate entity and abides by a separate refund policy on a case-by-case basis.

 Checks returned marked "insufficient funds" or "no account" will result in a $20.00 service charge being assessed to the student.
 No more checks will be accepted by the school until the charge and fee have been paid.